-Clinical Specialty Certification enables an audiologist or a speech-language pathologist with advanced knowledge, skills, and experience beyond the Certificate of Clinical Competence (CCC) to be identified by colleagues, employers, referral and payer sources, and the general public as a Board Certified Specialist (BCS) in a specific area of clinical practice.
-The program is completely voluntary.
-Holding specialty certification in an area of clinical practice is not required in order to practice in that area.
-The program is open to ASHA certificate holders (CCC-A and CCC-SLP) who wish to pursue the designation and see value in it.
+Clinical Specialty Certification enables an audiologist or a speech-language pathologist with advanced knowledge, skills, and experience beyond the Certificate of Clinical Competence (CCC) to be formally identified as a Board Certified Specialist (BCS) in a specific area of clinical practice.
+Professionals must have their CCC-A or CCC-SLP

 credential to apply for specialty certification.
 The BCS designator also helps consumers easily identify professionals who have advanced knowledge and skills in a certain specialty.
 Specialty certification is not required to practice in any area within the Audiology or Speech-Language Pathology Scopes of Practice.

 ASHA formally recognizes independent Specialty Certification Boards who have met the criteria outlined by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).
 The CFCC establishes minimum standards for both specialty areas of practice and the certification of specialists through their Committee on Clinical

 Specialty Certification (CCSC).
 The CCSC monitors a Specialty Certification Board's adherence to the CFCC's standards for the program and